DelNov/T-Flows/readme.md

 ### With variable physical properties <a name="demo_thermally_driven_variable"> </a>

-Using Boussinesq hypotehsis is not the only way we can deal with buoyancy driven flows.
+Using Boussinesq hypotehsis is not the only way you can deal with buoyancy driven flows.
 The alternative would be to be to change air density as the function of temperature, and impose a gravitational vector, _Process_ would work out buoyancy forces acting on momentum equations.
 Dependency of density on temperature has to be imposed in some way